kingfish777/gnaReme/README.md

 TO DO:
  * finish markov model representation of narremes in HMM.R
  * chunk using NLTK_TextTiling.R
- * implement more of AutoPrpop in R
+ * implement more of AutoPropp in R
  * distance matrix using weights from HMM and cosine similarity of text segments marked up as containing the same narrative function

 HMM tutorial: http://www.r-bloggers.com/fun-with-r-and-hmms/